eventide-project/docs/user-guide/entity-store/entity-cache.md

 The entity cache is composed of two parts: the in-memory cache that stores any entity retrieved by a its store, and the on-disk persistent cache of entity snapshots that are used to create an entity's cache record if one is not already present in the cache at the time of the retrieval.

 To avoid the cost of projecting all of an entity's events when the entity is not in the cache (as when a service has just been started), an entity is periodically persisted to disk in a snapshot stream.
-If an entity is retrieved and there's no cache record in the in-memory cache for it, the latest snapshot will be retrieved and inserted into the in-memory cached before the latest events are read and projected.
+If an entity is retrieved and there's no cache record in the in-memory cache for it, the latest snapshot will be retrieved and inserted into the in-memory cache before the latest events are read and projected.

 <div class="note custom-block">
   <p>